Sektion09/header_modifier/README.md

 It also allows you to add profiles with multiple request headers and multiple url filters.
 The data ist stored in local storage and not synchronized between browser instances with the same google profile.

-You can also import profiles with the following structure:
+You can also import profiles via drag and drop with the following structure:

 ```
 {